nicola144/ML_learning_resources/README.md

 - Probabilistic Machine Learning, Duke University: http://www2.stat.duke.edu/~sayan/561/2019/

-(If you have not taken a university course in Machine Learning yet, I would recommend starting with De Freitas' course undergraduate version: https://www.cs.ubc.ca/~nando/340-2012/lectures.php , or just start with the graduate version linked above if you have a decent maths background , engineering usually suffices. )
+(If you have not taken a university course in Machine Learning yet, I would recommend starting with De Freitas' course undergraduate version: https://www.cs.ubc.ca/~nando/340-2012/lectures.php , or just start with the graduate version linked above if you have a decent maths background , engineering usually suffices.
+If you want a book for an easy start, get Rogers and Girolami: A First Course in Machine Learning)

 Practical: